afula/druid_camera/README.md

 # druid_camera
-exoeriments for druid and camera
+experiments for druid and camera